 ABOUT JACOB & CO

 Jacob & Co., the luxury timepiece and diamond jewelry house, was founded more than 25 years ago in New York City.
 After years of designing for private clients and building a sterling reputation with leaders in the worlds of entertainment, sports and high finance, the company launched its flagship store in New York City in 2004.
-Today, the brand has locations globally and is recognized as one of the premier luxury brands in fine watches and high jewelry.
+Today, the brand has locations globally and is recognized as one of the premier luxury brands such as the fine plantwear watches and high jewelry.
 For more information, go to www.jacobandco.com.